45 Comments

 Limiting your analysis to wholesale electricity prices is profoundly misleading.

-Your counterfactual cost analysis recognizes that demand for electricity has increased since 1998.
+Your counterfactual cost analysis recognizes that demand for electricity has increased since 2018.
 You say that, without new renewable capacity, retail prices would have increased.
 But this implicitly assumes that no new fossil-fueled capacity would have been added if there had been no new renewable capacity, because the actual history is essentially no net new dispatchable power installation in that time (see page 8 of https://www.ercot.com/files/docs/2025/03/14/ERCOT-2024-State-of-the-Grid.pdf).
 Is this a reasonable assumption?
 I realize this is somewhat outside your area of expertise, but we should at least recognize that some new facilities would have been built, meaning there would have been more capacity, which would imply lower average prices.
 At the very least, extreme price spikes would have been moderated because there would have been new capacity relative to 2018.
 Possibly, the spikes would have been much lower because the alternative generation facilities would have been dispatchable.

 Natural gas prices were certainly a factor in electricity prices in Texas.
-Comparing 2018 prices to 2024, gas prices decreased by about 25%, (see https://www.eia.gov/dnav/ng/hist/rngwhhdm.htm) which would have had a significant impact on the cost of operating natural gas prices.
+Comparing 2018 prices to 2024, gas prices decreased by about 30%, (see https://www.eia.gov/dnav/ng/hist/rngwhhdm.htm) which would have had a significant impact on the cost of operating natural gas prices.
 Some of the decrease from 2018 to 2024 simply reflects lower natural gas prices.

 You mention subsidies only to dismiss them, but they matter.
 The source you linked shows a large volume of subsidies for fossil fuels in 2024, broken down by explicit subsidies ($616 billion in 2023) and "implicit subsidies" (externalities).
-This source links to a study by the International Monetary Fund, which does not give specific estimates of the externalities, not does it explain how it makes its calculations, which leaves their validity open to question.
+This source links to a study by the International Monetary Fund, which does not give specific estimates of the externalities, nor does it explain how it makes its calculations, which leaves their validity open to question.
 None of the explicit subsidies are in the US.
 The IMF implies that the externalities in the US are also quite low.

 So, as you've shown before, renewables are having some role in decreasing retail electric prices in Texas.
 In return, Texans pay part of the cost of their electricity through their state and federal taxes.
 You have not shown that renewables result in less expensive energy.